 Book Profit Meaning

-Cash profit is the surplus generated through actual cash flows occurred within an entity.
-That means it is calculated by subtracting all the cash outflows (including all paid expenses like salary, rent, bills, etc) from the cash inflows (including cash sales).
-Cash profit can also be calculated using book profits by adding back all the non-cash expenses (like depreciation debited in Profit and loss account and subtracting the non-cash revenues (like credit sales).
+Cash profit is the surplus that companies generate through actual cash flows.
+It is calculated by subtracting all the cash outflows (including all paid expenses like salary, rent, bills, etc.) from the cash inflows (including cash sales).
+Cash profit can also be calculated using book profits by adding back all the non-cash expenses (like depreciation debited in Profit and loss accountProfit And Loss AccountThe Profit & Loss account, also known as the Income statement, is a financial statement that summarizes an organization's revenue and costs incurred during the financial period and is indicative of the company's financial performance by showing whether the company made a profit or incurred losses during that period. and subtracting the non-cash revenues (like credit sales).

 = $ (10000 – 800 + 2300) = $11500

 Mr. John bought 100 shares of ABC Ltd at $90 per share a year ago in January 2018.
 The stock during January 2019 is trading for $95.
 John, a long-term investor, is expecting the stock prices to rise further in the future and, hence, decided to remain invested.